MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/quick-start/connect-to-network.md

 1. Open Hyper-V Manager.
 A quick way to do this is by hitting the Windows button or key then type "Hyper-V Manager".
 If search doesn't find Hyper-V Manager, Hyper-V or the Hyper-V management tools are not enabled.
 See the instructions to [enable Hyper-V](enable-hyper-v.md).

+2. Select the server in the left pain, or click "Connect to Server..." in the right pane.

-2. In Hyper-V Manager, select **Virtual Switch Manager...** from the 'Actions' menu on the right.
+3. In Hyper-V Manager, select **Virtual Switch Manager...** from the 'Actions' menu on the right.

-3. Under the 'Virtual Switches' section, select **New virtual network switch**.
+4. Under the 'Virtual Switches' section, select **New virtual network switch**.

-4. Under 'What type of virtual switch do you want to create?', select **External**.
+5. Under 'What type of virtual switch do you want to create?', select **External**.

-5. Select the **Create Virtual Switch** button.
+6. Select the **Create Virtual Switch** button.

-6. Under ‘Virtual Switch Properties’, give the new switch a name such as **External VM Switch**.
+7. Under ‘Virtual Switch Properties’, give the new switch a name such as **External VM Switch**.

-7. Under ‘Connection Type’, ensure that **External Network** has been selected.
+8. Under ‘Connection Type’, ensure that **External Network** has been selected.

-8. Select the physical network card to be paired with the new virtual switch.
+9. Select the physical network card to be paired with the new virtual switch.
 This is the network card that is physically connected to the network.

 	![](media/newSwitch_upd.png)

-9. Select **Apply** to create the virtual switch.
+10. Select **Apply** to create the virtual switch.
 At this point you will most likely see the following message.
 Click **Yes** to continue.

 	![](media/pen_changes_upd.png)

-10. Select **OK** to close the Virtual Switch Manager Window.
+11. Select **OK** to close the Virtual Switch Manager Window.

 ### Create a Virtual Switch with PowerShell